Does Vrbo Do Background Checks on Guests?

 As well as checking credit ratings and credit card chargebacks, and flagging up fake IDs as “not found,” Safely runs your guest’s full name, address, and date of birth through these databases and registries:

-• County Criminal Court Search
+- County Criminal Court Search

-• National Criminal Databases
+- National Criminal Databases

-• Domestic Watch List
+- Domestic Watch List

-• Sex Offender List
+- Sex Offender List

-• Interpol wanted persons list (terrorist watch list)
+- Interpol wanted persons list (terrorist watch list)

-The Safely risk score is based on objective data, not subjective impressions, so you can make better informed, unbiased decisions and maximize your income securely.
-Offenses like felonies and identify fraud place individuals into “unprotected classes,” giving you the right to decline them without fear of being accused of bias.
+- The Safely risk score is based on objective data, not subjective impressions, so you can make better informed, unbiased decisions and maximize your income securely.
+Offenses like felonies and identity fraud place individuals into “unprotected classes,” giving you the right to decline them without fear of being accused of bias.

 Best of all, Safely integrates with your PMS to screen reservations across all booking channels and ensure a quick, simple, and streamlined experience for your guests.